JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ```

+For Perforce, you can use this [dedicated script](#Using+post-commit+script+for+Perforce).

 Set the  variables according to your TeamCity server.
-The user must have __View build configuration settings__ permission for projects where VCS root is defined.
-This permission is included in the __Project developer__ role by default.
+The user must have the "_View build configuration settings_" permission for projects where the VCS root is defined.
+This permission is included in the Project Developer role by default.

 <note>

-If your TeamCity server uses a custom SSL certificate, you'll need to pass `-k` or  `--cacert /path/to/correct/internal/CACertificate` parameter to the `curl` command above.
+If your TeamCity server uses a custom SSL certificate, you need to pass the `-k` or `--cacert /path/to/correct/internal/CACertificate` parameter to the `curl` command above.
 </note>

 ## Setting up post-receive hook on Git server